 Bring a carrier someone else can use!
 If you are going with family or friends who may want to wear your baby, consider bringing a carrier they can use and/or the one that is described above.
 My mom enjoys using SSCs with my kids.

 What about when baby is not in a carrier?
 Depending on how you beach, you may be able to take some other items for baby to chill in.
 We take a 4-wheel drive vehicle to the beach, and have learned a few tricks!
-For our 5 week old, we brought a small fold-up bassinet and a bouncy seat for him to sleep in when not sleeping on a person.
+For our 5 week old, we brought a small fold-up bassinet and a bouncy seat for him to sleep in when not sleeping on a person, I wish I could have brought my Sealy Mattress Counting Sheep as well, but it’s to heavy.
 Both worked great and took up little room when packing.
 Even if walking to the beach from a parking lot, one of both of these items could be easily carried if the bouncy seat is small.
 When we took my firstborn at 9 months, she was crawling but not walking and LOVED eating sand (to my horror).
 I am so very glad we brought a collapsible exersaucer for her on that trip.
 She bounced around to her heart’s content while not consuming the entire beach.
 We also always bring a large shade canopy for both my babies (and my redheaded husband) to lounge under.

 And most important, enjoy yourself!
 Babywearing at the beach has been SO convenient for me over the years, and has definitely enabled me to enjoy both the beach and my babies together!!